Powered by MOMENTUM MEDIA

 He added: “Within the financial sector we recognise the majority do the right thing and at the CSLR we see the small proportion that undermine the strength of the whole sector.
 Where we can, we are committed to updating the industry on what we know about future levies as well as providing insights we have gleaned from the claimant’s experience with the sector.”

-The CSLR also reiterated its commitment to working closely with Treasury, ASIC, AFCA and the Minister in providing early insights into the operation of its legislative framework.
+The CSLR also reiterated its commitment to working closely with Treasury, the Australian Securities and Investments Commission, AFCA and the minister in providing early insights into the operation of its legislative framework.

 David Berry will appear on an upcoming ifa webcast on the CSLR.
 Register here.